UbiquityRobotics/rssh-config/README.md

   - `--garble --upx` obfuscate and pack the binary respectively.
   - This will automatically also generate `.sh`, `.py` and `.ps1` scripts.
 Just append your preferred extension to your path.

+> [!IMPORTANT]
+> The link command works slightly differently, as nginx is set up to route anything sent to `/ctl`
+> to the app.
+This means that if the server generates the link `http://192.168.0.11:3232/4bb55de4d50cc724afbf89cf46f17d25`,
+> it will be accessible on `https://192.168.0.11/ctl/4bb55de4d50cc724afbf89cf46f17d25`.
+Make sure you don't
+> forget to remove the port and add `https` instead of `http`.
+Never use `http`.

 If you want to connect to a client, you can also use the following:

 - `ssh -J <SERVER_IP>:2222 <client_id>`: connects to a remote host using RSSH as a jump server